redblade/confservicedss/doc/architecture/architecture.md

 To facilitate the system integrators activities and limit the dependencies to run demos, the ConfService and DSS also offer direct support to some specific infrastructures, in particular:
 1. support to opensource Kafka, without the need to have the **StreamHandler**
-2. support to Kubernetes, without the need to have the **Orchestrator**
+2. support to Kubernetes, without the need to have the **E2CO Orchestrator**
-3. support (work in progress) to Prometheus AlertManager to get SLA violations, without the need to have the **SLA Lite**
+3. support (work still in progress) to Prometheus AlertManager to get SLA violations, without the need to have the **SLA Lite**.
+Currently, SLA violations over App metrics can be sent using **bash scripts** (see **doc/kafka** folder).
-4. support to Kubernetes metrics-server and Goldpinger services for the system and application metrics retrieval, without the need to have the **MonitoringEngine**
+4. support to Kubernetes metrics-server and GoldPinger services for the system and application metrics retrieval, without the need to have the **MonitoringEngine**

+The high-level architecture with no dependencies on other Pledger components is shown in [this picture](confservice_dss_no_pledger.drawio.png) and is the one used for the integration tests for the DSS optimisations.

 More details for the system integrators demo are provided in the **"doc/kind"** folder